 20. You must protect all external water pipes from potential frost damage.
 Other

 21. It’s recommended that all park homes be equipped with a fire extinguisher/blanket which conforms to the requirements of fire safety legislation and advice.
 Sparks or objectionable smoke should not come from the chimney flue and cowl.

 22. You must not use the fire points provided for other than the emergency use intended.
 23. It’s recommended you ensure all electrical, solid fuel, oil and gas installations comply at all times with the relevant safety standards.

 24. External fires, including incinerators are not allowed.

 25. You must not interfere with the boundary hedges to the Park which are maintained by us.

 26. No inflammable or explosive substances may be kept on the occupiers' pitch except in quantities reasonable for domestic use.

+27. Rotary washing lines and clothes lines are permitted provided they are located to the rear of the park home and cannot be close to the road side.
 28. Wheels must not be removed, nor the home repositioned without permission.
 No external alteration of or works done to the pitch is permitted without our prior permission (permission not to be unreasonably withheld or delayed).

 Please fill in the form below and we will contact you.